NGMunia/IPSec-VTI-with-VRF-instances/README.md

 The following employs IPv4-VPN mGRE overlay with IPv6 as the underlay (Transport network).

+This can be implemented in scenarios where ISPs are transitioning and rolling out IPv6 in their infrastructure.

+The IPv6 network serves as the underlay network while IPv4 serves as the overlay network.

 It allows communications between routers within a region and the central network while restricting inter-regional communication.

 This is achieved through route filtering.